-Coriander is a versatile spice that shows up in curries, beer and can be used to add complexity to a dry rub.
+Coriander is a versatile spice that shows up in curries and beer.
+And it can be used to add complexity to a dry rub.
 Coriander typically works best as a complement to other spices and stronger flavors; in other words, it works best as a background note.
-You have to use a lot for it to become truly overpowering but when used in excess, it pushes its way to the forefront and can make a dish excessively bitter.
+You have to use a lot for it to become truly overpowering, but when used in excess, it pushes its way to the forefront and can make a dish excessively bitter.
 If you are faced with this problem and need a way to counteract the effects of too much coriander, you have options.
 Consider the following remedies.

 The simplest way to balance the coriander flavor is to add more of everything else.
 You can either make another batch of the recipe and add it to the one with too much coriander or you can add more of all the ingredients to the batch you are currently making.
 Another way to do this is to remove half of your present batch and then add enough of the non-coriander ingredients to make it back up to a full recipe.
 This solution is most effective in soups, stews and other similar dishes.